 I understand that sometimes things come up and readings don't get done.
-Over the course of the semester, there are 11 Wednesdays when I will administer quizzes (actually, 9 Wednesdays and 2 Fridays).
-This makes for an odd division of 30% of your grade.
-Out of these 11 quizzes, I will drop your lowest score.
-Of the remaining 10 quizzes, each will be worth 3% of your grade.
+Over the course of the semester, there are 10 Wednesdays when I will administer quizzes (actually, 9 Wednesdays and a take home assignment).
+Out of these 10 quizzes, I will drop your lowest score.
+The remaining 9 quizzes will make up 30% of your grade.
 While no one quiz will make or break your final grade, failing to do any of the readings will severely limit your potential in this class.

-At the end of the semester, I will simply take your highest 10 grades, dropping the lowest grade, and average them.
+At the end of the semester, I will simply take your highest 9 grades and average them.
 Because you have a quiz that is not counted, you cannot make up quizzes for unexcused absences.
 However, if you are going to miss a Wednesday class and let me know ahead of time, we can make arrangements for you to take the quiz at a different time.
 If you are sick or have an approved absence, just make sure to send me an email or talk to me before the quiz.

-Debate Preparation, Writing, and Participation (15%) - Throughout the course, we will have three debate days and three debate prep days.
+Debate Preparation, Writing, and Participation (20% total) - Throughout the course, we will have three debate days and three debate prep days.
 Each of you will be assigned one of four groups and will research and prepare for these short debates.
 Your group will be assigned a position on the debate resolution.
 Every student is required to participate as a debater at least one time.

-For each of the three debates, your group is responsible for a position paper, each of which is worth 5% of your grade (15% in total).
+For each of the three debates, your group is responsible for a position paper.
+These three papers make up 10% of your grade.
 These 500-750 word position papers should lay out your group's debate strategy, the position on the resolution your group is taking, and the evidence you plan to use to support your position.